opensafely/documentation/docs/pipelines.md

 ```sh
 cohortextractor run dummy run_model expectations
 ```
-As this action depends on the `generate_cohorts` action, it will cause `generate_cohorts` to be run first, followed by `run_model`.
+As this action depends on the `generate_study_population` action, it will cause `generate_study_population` to be run first, followed by `run_model`.
 It will create the two files as specified in the `analysis/model.do` script.

 To force the dependencies to be run you can use for example `cohortextractor run run_model --force-run --force-dependencies`.
-This will ensure that both the `run_model` and `generate_cohorts` actions are run, even if `input.csv` already exists.
+This will ensure that both the `run_model` and `generate_study_population` actions are run, even if `input.csv` already exists.

 To run all actions, you can use a special `run_all` action which is created for you (no need to define it in your `project.yaml`):
 ```sh